fedhere/PUI2016_solutions/HW2_fb55/README.md

 familiarize yourself with all the fields of the response.

-# Assignment 1:  tracking vehicles for a chosen busline
+# Assignment 1:  tracking vehicles for a chosen bus-line

 Write a Python script (not a notebook this time, so that you can experiment with writing code that takes line inputs) to retrieve and report information about active vehicle for a bus line.